ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

 title: A reckless introduction to Hindley-Milner type inference
 layout: draft
 ---
-A few months ago I gave a talk at work about Hindley-Milner type inference.
+Several months ago I gave a talk at work about Hindley-Milner type inference.
 When I agreed to give the talk I didn't know much about the subject, so I learned about it.
 And now I'm writing about it, based on the contents of my talk but more fleshed out and hopefully better explained.

 I call this a reckless introduction, because my main source is [wikipedia](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system).
 A bunch of people on the internet have collectively attempted to synthesise a technical subject.
 I've read their synthesis, and now I'm trying to re-synthesise it, without particularly putting in the effort to check my own understanding.
 I'm not going to argue that this is a good idea.
 Let's just roll with it.

 I'm also trying to tie in some quasi-philosophy that surely isn't original to me but I don't know if or where I've encountered it before.[^constraints-liberties]

 [^constraints-liberties]: While writing this essay I came across the talk [Constraints Liberate, Liberties Constrain](https://www.youtube.com/watch?v=GqmsQeSzMdwz).
-From the title and the way people reference it, it sounds like it's on the same subject.
+From the title and the context I encountered it, it sounds like it's on the same subject.
 But I haven't watched it, because it's in the form of a 50 minute video.

 ### Background